 - Representation of an international manufacturer of industrial grade lubricants in lawsuit brought by former distributor, resulting in favorable resolution for the client.

 - Representation of domestic automakers in several motor vehicle franchise cases.

 - Representation of several private companies in derivative claims accusing management of breach of fiduciary duties or minority shareholder oppression.

-In addition to defending cases brought against our business clients, the firm regularly prosecutes cases on behalf of those clients against other businesses, often employing alternative fee arrangements to mitigate the out-of-pocket cost to our clients of protecting their rights.
-Through this work, the firm has recovered millions of dollars for our business clients.
-Please visit the Corporate Plaintiff's Litigation portion of our website for more details.
+In addition to defending cases brought against our business clients, the firm regularly prosecutes cases on behalf of those clients against other businesses, often employing alternative fee arrangements to mitigate the out-of-pocket cost to our clients.
+Please visit the Plaintiff’s Litigation portion of our website for more details.